karmab/kcli/doc/index.md

 - context: the k8s context to use.
 - pool: your default storageclass. can also be set as blank, if no storage class should try to bind pvcs.
-- host: k8s api node .Also used for tunneling ssh (and consoles).
+- host: k8s api node .Also used for tunneling ssh.
 - port: k8s api port.
 - ca_file: optional certificate path.
 - token: token, either from user or service account.